tlevine/www.thomaslevine.com/content/!/parsing-pdfs/index.md

     40    |   1 |
     TOTAL | 248 |

+It might actually be fun to see relate these variables to each other.
+For example, when did the Corps upgrade from PDFMaker 9.1 to PDFMaker 10.1?

 Anyway, we got somewhere interesting without looking at the files.
+Now let's look at them.

+## If messy, raw file contents are fine